mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 ---
 ## External Research
-According to a very recent scientific review-paper published in the "journal Nature Machine Intelligence" has identified a lot important findings.
+According to a very recent scientific review-paper published in the "journal Nature Machine Intelligence" has identified a lot of important findings.
 This search identified 2,212 studies, of which 415 were included after initial screening and, after quality screening, "only 62 studies were included in the systematic review".
 None of the 62 models was of potential clinical use, which is a major weakness, given the urgency with which validated COVID-19 models are needed.
 We believe that Machine Learning is a promising and potentially powerful technique for detection and prognosis of COVID-19 disease.
 Machine Learning models could enable a personalized approach to medicine through improved diagnosis and prediction of individual responses to therapies.

 Some of the studies were hampered by issues with poor quality data, poor application of machine learning methodology, poor reproducibility, and biases in study design.
 A lot of the machine learning models were trained on sample datasets that were too small to be effective.
 Many other papers, the studies did not specify where their data had come from, or the models were trained and tested on the same data, or they were based on publicly available ‘Frankenstein datasets’ that had evolved and merged over time, making it impossible to reproduce the initial results.
 Therefore, in addition to higher quality datasets, manuscripts with sufficient documentation to be reproducible and external validation are required to increase the likelihood of models being taken forward and integrated into future clinical trials to establish independent technical and clinical validation as well as cost-effectiveness.